zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Adds an encrypted integer and a clear integer

-Adds an encrypted integer and a clear integer.
 The clear integer must have at most one more bit than the encrypted integer and the result must have the same width and the same signedness as the encrypted integer.